 Now with building your Cisco CCNP lab, you have to cover three different modules which encompass many different networking technologies.
 The modules are ROUTE (300-101) which is basically advanced routing concepts extending everything you learned in your Cisco CCNA training to the next level.
 This module requires a plethora of Cisco routers to complete most of these CCNP labs.
-SWITCH (300-115) which also extends on what you learned in your CCNA training from a Cisco Switching perspective adding in new concepts such as Layer 3 switching and QoS to a greater degree.
+SWITCH (300-115) which also extends on what you learned in your CCNA training from a Cisco Switching perspective adding in new concepts such as additional Layer 3 switching and QoS to a greater degree.
 This module really gets into the nitty gritty of Cisco Switching and thus requires some of the higher end switches that are layer 3 capable.
 Additionally in a perfect scenario, you will need four of these Cisco switches to complete your labs and really get the full experience of the topics.
 Finally we have TSHOOT (300-135) which covers troubleshooting from the combined topics of ROUTE (300-101) and SWITCH (300-115).
-If you purchased IOS 15.x Cisco routers for your CCNA (200-120) module, then you are in good shape.
+If you purchased IOS 15.x Cisco routers for your CCNA (200-150) module, then you are in good shape.
 This only makes it easier to expand your lab into one for the CCNP labs!
 Thus to a large degree, you will be able to use the equipment in the first two modules to support the concepts in the TSHOOT (300-135) module.

 What we try to do is provide you a few different levels of CCNP kits from the Super Economy CCNP kit all the way up to the Platinum CCNP kit.
 As you go from one level of the kit to the next, we try to strike a balance between the cost of the kit and the features you will be able to experience in each kit.
 Obviously, as the price goes up, you can experience more of the features throughout the Cisco Academy labs.
 The upper end CCNP kits are the ones with the Voice and Wireless components.
-We understand that people have budgets and thus we give you choices.
+We understand that people have budgets and thus we give you choices for all price points.
 Voice and Wireless were dropped from the new CCNP exam, but we will get into why you might still want to learn these technologies later in this article

 We have also gone the extra step by offering our pre-configured CCNP kits to take all the guess-work out of building your lab.
 These kits offer our best suggested devices, at the most reasonable price points to accomplished as much lab material as possible.
 They match the Cisco Recommended CCNP topology as closely as possible and provide you with the most capability for your money.